olivertwist-1/DiscordPySimulator/README.md

 2. Needs to be used to start using commands through console

 ## :wrench: Contribution
 Feel free to contribute at this crazy repository.
+Add things related to it or fix things mentioned above

 ## How to use ❓
 example